hdShang/arxiv-daily/docs/cs-CL/2025-08-21/papers/250815164v1-contextuallvlm-agent-a-holistic-framework-for-multi-turn-visually-gr.md

 ---
 layout: default
-title: ContextualLVLM-Agent: A Holistic Framework for Multi-Turn Visually-Grounded Dialogue and Complex Instruction Following
+title: "ContextualLVLM-Agent: A Holistic Framework for Multi-Turn Visually-Grounded Dialogue and Complex Instruction Following"
 ---

 # ContextualLVLM-Agent: A Holistic Framework for Multi-Turn Visually-Grounded Dialogue and Complex Instruction Following